noammirjani/OnlineCoursesRegistrationSystem/README.md

 ## Database

+### Bidirectional Association
+In the context of the database relations within our project, we maintain a bidirectional association between the Course and CourseRegistration entities.
+This association enables efficient access to related data from either end of the relationship.

+The primary reason we opted for a bidirectional association is due to the nature of our data and its use within the application:

+In many scenarios, when querying CourseRegistration records, we need to fetch corresponding Course data.
+The ManyToOne relationship in the CourseRegistration entity simplifies this task by automatically resolving the related Course data without the need for additional queries or manual joins.
+In turn, the OneToMany relationship in the Course entity provides an easy way to fetch all CourseRegistration records associated with a specific Course.
+This relationship is crucial in use cases where we need to track all registrations for a particular course.
+Moreover, Hibernate automatically manages the synchronization of these relationships.
+When we update one side of the relationship, Hibernate ensures that the other side is also updated.
+This synchronization saves us from manually updating both sides of the relationship, thus reducing the risk of data inconsistency.

 The system uses a relational database with two main entities, Course and CourseRegistration.
 There is a many-to-one relationship between these two entities, where many CourseRegistration entities can be associated with one Course.
 The CourseRepository and CourseRegistrationRepository provide methods to interact with the database, with a mix of standard JPA methods and custom queries.